What is FASD?

-- Fetal Alcohol Syndrome (FAS): FAS is the severe end of the FASD spectrum and the only type of FASD with a diagnostic guideline.
+- Fetal Alcohol Syndrome (FAS): FAS is the severe end of the FASD spectrum.
 FAS is characterized by distinctive facial features, growth problems, and central nervous system (CNS) damage.
 People with FAS might have problems with a combination of the following: learning, memory, attention span, motor function, communication, social skills, vision, and hearing.

 - There is no known safe amount of alcohol to drink during pregnancy-all types of alcohol (beer, wine, liquor) are equally harmful.

 - Alcohol is more harmful on the developing fetus than cigarettes, heroin, cocaine or crack.